Click her picture to find out more about her!

 HOSTS FREE PET VACCINE CLINICS

-for already spayed and neutered cats and dogs
+FOR HARRISBURG RESIDENTS, for already spayed and neutered cats and dogs.

 Rabies, Canine and Feline Distemper Combo, and Canine Kennel Cough vaccines will be offered for $10 per vaccine.
 3-year rabies shots are available, however, you must bring paper proof of previous rabies vaccine that is not overdue (tags are not sufficient proof).
 If no paper proof is provided, pets may still receive 1-year rabies vaccines.
 HomeAgain microchipping will be available for $25, which includes registration.
 Wormer and flea treatment will also be available for purchase.
 All payments must be made in cash ONLY.